danilowoz/create-content-loader/README.md

   name: __WRITEHERE__, // My name
   github: __WRITEHERE__, // Github username
   description: __WRITEHERE__, // Little tagline
-  filename: __WRITEHERE__ // filename of your loader
+  filename: __WRITEHERE__, // filename of your loader }
-}

 export default __NAME_OF_LOADER__
 ```

 It'll be amazing to see the creativity of the community!

 ### Available Scripts